Ralph Khoury

 Ralph Khoury (رالف خوري; born May 9, 2007) is a Lebanese professional footballer who plays as a forward for Canadian Premier League club Atlético Ottawa.

 Early life

-Khoury was born in Lebanon, where started his youth career at Athletico, playing from under-5 to under-15 (2011–2020).
-He later played for Nasr Hadath and Eleven Football Pro, finishing as top scorer in the 2021–22 U-16 league.
-In 2022, Khoury moved to Canada, joining Ottawa South United's youth setup, while also representing Team Ontario in 2024.
+Khoury was born in Lebanon, where started his youth career at Athletico, playing from the under-5s to under-15s (2011–2020).
+He later played for Nasr Hadath and Eleven Football Pro, finishing as the top scorer of the 2021–22 U-16 league.

+In 2022, Khoury moved to Canada, joining Ottawa South United's youth setup.
+He made two senior appearances in Ligue1 Québec during the 2023 season.
+Khoury also represented Team Ontario in 2024.